 1. Introduction

 An important task in introductory statistics courses is to help students develop an understanding of the concept of variability in data and to illustrate how variation is at the core of statistical reasoning and critical thinking.
-As instructors we emphasize that variability exists in virtually all data; we present methodology to graphically and numerically describe and summarize variation; we then proceed to demonstrate how variation is essential for statistical inference.
+As instructors, we emphasize that variability exists in virtually all data; we present methodology to graphically and numerically describe and summarize variation; we then proceed to demonstrate how variation is essential for statistical inference.
 Nevertheless, instructors often find it difficult to successfully relate the concept of data variability to students (Reading, 2004).
 Extensive research has shown that gaining a deep (Garfield & Ben-Zvi, 2005) and robust (Peters, 2011) understanding of variability is a much more complex and difficult task than previously perceived (Wild & Pfannkuch, 1999; Reading, 2004; Reading & Shaughnessy, 2004).
-Instructors are often confronted with pre-existing misconceptions about variability that students bring to the classroom (Hammerman & Rubin, 2004; delMas & Liu, 2005; Garfield & Ben-Zvi, 2005; Makar & Confrey, 2005) with specific examples discussed in Section 2.2.
+Instructors are often confronted with pre-existing misconceptions about variability that students bring to the classroom (Hammerman & Rubin, 2004; delMas & Liu, 2005; Garfield & Ben-Zvi, 2005; Makar & Confrey, 2005), with specific examples discussed in Section 2.2.
 One purpose of this study is to assess the usefulness of introducing metrology in an introductory-level course in order to improve students’ understanding of variability and to clarify existing misconceptions about the topic.

 A further challenge in introductory statistics courses is the lack of interest by students in statistics itself.
 This is of concern as behavioral research suggests that the less students relate to a subject, the less they will learn (cf. Anderson et al., 1987; Schiefele, 1991; Weber et al., 2003).
 Although students are frequently exposed to statistics in their everyday life, they often do not recognize it and, as a consequence, do not see the relevance of statistics to their personal life nor their field of study or profession.
-Failing to recognize this practical importance of statistics then causes most students to not see the usefulness of the course material (Lee, 2007), which ultimately leads to lack of motivation and interest (Schiefele, 1991).
+Failing to recognize the practical importance of statistics then causes most students to not see the usefulness of the course material (Lee, 2007), which ultimately leads to lack of motivation and interest (Schiefele, 1991).

-We chose metrology, the study of measurement systems, as a possible topic for statistics courses because (1) measurement issues arise not only in our personal lives, but virtually in all sciences and many other areas, such as manufacturing processes, quality control, health care, public safety, environmental assessment, and agriculture, and (2) the applications can be used to motivate a broad range of both introductory and advanced statistical concepts.
-We present lecture and laboratory material suitable to introduce students to the concept of metrology in a first, introductory-level statistics course for majors and non-major students.
-We illustrate measurement error through relatable, real-world examples to serve as a vehicle for demonstrating variability and to help improve students’ perception of the field of statistics.
+We chose metrology, the study of measurement systems, as a possible topic for statistics courses because (1) measurement issues arise not only in our personal lives, but virtually in all sciences and many other areas, such as manufacturing, quality control, health care, public safety, environmental assessment, and agriculture, and (2) the applications can be used to motivate a broad range of both introductory and advanced statistical concepts.
+We present lecture and laboratory material suitable to introduce students to the concept of metrology in an introductory-level statistics course for majors and non-major students.
+We illustrate measurement error through relatable examples to serve as a vehicle for demonstrating variability and to help improve students’ perception of the field of statistics.

 The remainder of this paper is organized as follows: Some background and misconceptions about metrology that have motivated this work are presented in Section 2.
 The learning objectives are stated in Section 3.
 Section 4 describes some of the features of the lab and lecture material.
 Section 5 describes the methodology used to test the developed material.
 Results of the assessments are presented in Section 6.
 Discussion and conclusions are included in Section 7.